gbs4ever/gbs4ever.github.io/_posts/2019-07-25-tips_to_stay_motivated_in_tech.markdown

 We as dev’s will all go thru some or all of the following reactions frustration ,going mad that you program broken ,Imposter syndrome and anxiety.

 These are perfectly normal and kind of expected almost to say if you didn't have at least one of these in your career  you are not truly learning .
 So I think the first step is to accept that it is perfectly normal and ok to  have these issues.
-If you deny that you have them or just a general  feeling like your not worth it any will destroy your coding ability and maybe if affect you as a person in general.
+If you deny that you have them or just have a general  feeling like your not worth it will destroy your coding ability and maybe even affect you as a person.
 Now that we've come to terms with the fact that these burn out are normal what do we do about it?

 For starters once it has already hit you , **stop yes stop** , think back to 3 months ago.
 What were you able to do or know?
-It is probably half of what you know now ,  see the positive  and how much you have accomplished in a short perion of time.In addition talk it over with friends you will hear how they dealt with it.
+It is probably half of what you know now ,  see the positive  and how much you have accomplished in a short period of time.In addition talk it over with friends you will hear how they dealt with it.

 ### Long term stratiges